17 Unmissable Torquay Things To Do

 16) Indulge In Some Pampering At Endota Spa Torquay

-After all your sightseeing take some time out for a relaxing treatment at Endota Day Spa Torquay.
+After all that sightseeing take some time out for a relaxing treatment at Endota Day Spa Torquay.

 Inspired by its natural environment this calm haven offers a variety of massages including relaxation and soothing stone massage, body wraps, and a full list of beauty therapies.